Galalmagdy1/Netfrix/README.md

 ---

 ## 💡 Project Idea
-An Android mobile application for streaming and browsing movies, similar to Netflix.
+An Android mobile application for browsing and exploring detailed movie information, similar to a movie database interface.
-The app will allow users to explore, search, and watch movies with a simple and user-friendly interface.
+The app allows users to explore, search, and view comprehensive movie details with a simple and user-friendly interface without streaming capabilities.

 ---